Subtlety Rogue: Midnight Expansion Preview

 Apex Talents: Ancient Arts

-The new main feature for Midnight are Apex Talents, with Subtlety's being Ancient Arts, which focuses on Shadow Techniques Icon Shadow Techniques and (hopefully) some new cool clone animations.
+The new main feature for Midnight are Apex Talents, with Subtlety's being Ancient Arts, which focuses on Shadow Techniques Icon Shadow Techniques and spawns a clone similar to Secret Technique Icon Secret Technique.
 Up to 4 points can be spent here.
 Currently, these are arranged in a 1 ➜ 2 ➜ 1 pattern in terms of point investment:

 1. Ancient Arts Icon Ancient Arts (1 pt)

-When you use a Combo Point Builder that uses your Shadow Techniques Icon Shadow Techniques stacks, it has a chance to spawn a clone that does a lot of extra shadow damage.
+When you use a Combo Point Builder that uses your Shadow Techniques Icon Shadow Techniques stacks, it has a chance to spawn a clone that deals a lot of extra shadow damage.

 2. Ancient Arts Icon Ancient Arts (2 pts)

-This gives us one proc of Shadow Techniques Icon Shadow Techniquess whenever the clones from the first node happens, or when you press Secret Technique Icon Secret Technique.
+This gives us one proc of Shadow Techniques Icon Shadow Techniquess whenever the clones from the first node happen, or when you press Secret Technique Icon Secret Technique.
+It also increases Shadow damage done by 10%.

 3. Ancient Arts Icon Ancient Arts (1 pt)